dhkatz/imvu.js/README.md

 If you would like to run the tests, I recommend using a VPN and separate account to avoid potential rate limiting and IP issues.

+Please set the `IMVU_USERNAME` and `IMVU_PASSWORD` environment variables to your IMVU account credentials.
+Do not use your main account, as the tests may modify your account.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details